Sri Guru Tegh Bahadur Parkash Utsav

 The dispute finally resolved after Makhan Singh Lubana, a trader who after getting caught in a storm promised to offer all 500 gold coins to the real guru.
 After meeting Guru Tegh Bahadur, he offered only two coins, as he offered to others who claimed to be the successor of the eighth guru.
 After which Guru Tegh Bahadur asked about the remaining 498 coins.
 However, all the others accepted the two coins.

 Guru Tegh Bahadur traveled extensively in different parts of the country, including Dhaka and Assam, to preach the teachings of Guru Nanak, the first Sikh guru.
 The places he visited and stayed in became sites of Sikh temples.
 During his travels, Guru Tegh Bahadur spread the Sikh ideas and message, as well as started community water wells and langars.
+He founded the city of Anandpur which later became a major center of Sikh temples.

 His son, Guru Gobind Singh, (the tenth Sikh guru), was born in Patna, while Guru Tegh Bahadur was away in Dhubri, Assam in 1666.
-After his visit to Assam, Bengal and Bihar, the Guru visited Rani Champa of Bilaspur who offered to give the Guru a piece of land in her state.
+After his visit to Assam, Bengal, and Bihar, the Guru visited Rani Champa of Bilaspur who offered to give the Guru a piece of land in her state.
 The Guru bought the site for 500 rupees where he founded the city of Anandpur Sahib.

 When thousands of Kashmiri Pandits were massacred, and their property was looted on the orders of the then ruling Mughal emperor Aurangzeb, they visited Guru Tegh Bahadur for help.
 After long discussions with the prominent Sikhs and Kashmiri Pandits, Guru Sahib made up his mind to sacrifice himself for the cause of “Righteousness” and the freedom of “Dharma”.
 In 1675 Guru Tegh Bahadur was executed in Delhi on November 11 under the orders of the Mughal Emperor Aurangzeb.